-Since the Board is using a generic Draft Issues List for each new 2014 cost of service application, SEC adopts its submissions filed previously in EB-2013-0160 (Orangeville Hydro Limited) for the purposes of this proceeding.
+Since the Board is using a generic Draft Issues List for each new 2014 cost of service application, SEC adopts its submissions filed previously in other proceedings including EB-2013-0160 (Orangeville Hydro) and EB-2013-0159 (Oakville Hydro).
+SEC recognizes that the panels hearing those matters have determined Final Issues Lists, but since each panel is independent and may ultimately come to a different conclusion, we still rely on those submissions for the purposes of this proceeding.

 Please find a copy of those submissions appended to this letter.